-This subcommand adds a line to the specified rotary group.

-The argument group is an integer you choose between 1 and 100 that identifies the rotary group.
+The rotary subcommand adds a line to the specified rotary group.
+The argument group is an integer between 1 and 100 that you choose to identify the rotary group.
 To list the defined rotary groups, use the privileged EXEC command show line.
-For more information, refer to the "Monitoring System Processes" section in chapter 5.
+For more information, see the section "Monitoring System Processes" in the "Managing the System" chapter.

-As for connections to an individual line, the remote host must specify a particular TCP port on the protocol translator to connect to a rotary group.
+As for connections to an individual line, the remote host must specify a particular TCP port on the terminal server to connect to a rotary group.
 The available services are the same, but the TCP port numbers are different.
 Table 1-2 lists the services and port numbers for both rotary groups and individual lines.